-Paula Hawkins is the Sunday Times and New York Times No.1 bestselling author of The Girl on the Train, Into the Water and A Slow Fire Burning.
-The Girl on the Train has sold more than 23 million copies worldwide and was adapted into a major motion picture starring Emily Blunt.
+If anyone knows how to write a bestseller, it’s Paula Hawkins.
+The Sunday Times and New York Times No.1 bestselling author of Into the Water and A Slow Fire Burning, her debut novel The Girl on the Train has sold more than 23 million copies worldwide and was adapted into a major motion picture starring Emily Blunt.

 I didn’t set out to write an unputdownable book, but when The Girl on the Train was published, I was told very clearly that I had, and that numerous train stops had been missed as readers were compelled to keep turning the pages.

 Unputdownable hadn’t been an aim.
 I didn’t even knew that I knew how to write a bestseller.
 I had simply wanted to write a crime novel about a young woman with a drink problem who suffers from blackouts.
 I was interested in how her memory of acting a certain way related to her sense of guilt and responsibility for her actions.

 Normally, it’s the book idea rather than the writing style that we have front of mind when we set out upon the tumultuous adventure of writing fiction.

 You might want to write a book about the plight of women accused of witchcraft in the late sixteenth century, or about a southern African immigrant’s experience of life in London.
 Your aim might be to write a book that makes people laugh, or reconsider their life choices, or a book that makes them too frightened to turn off the light at night.

 Unputdownability is rarely a goal in and of itself.
 Not everyone believes unputdownability is a good thing at all, so the question of how to write a bestseller may not be on your mind.
 You may be focused on your writing process – and that’s no bad thing.
 Fixating on book sales when you start writing is probably not conducive to creativity or a pleasurable writing journey.